Talking Avatar Videos

 - Poll for status - Check the status of the video generation task.

-go get notified when the video is ready.
+or, you can make use of webhooks go get notified when the video is ready.

 To start generating a talking avatar video: